MatthijsMu/matthijsmu.github.io/content/project/regression/index.md

 ---
 title: Linear Regression (Statistics Final Project)
-summary: A final practical on regression analysis that I did as part of the course Statistics.
-We compare various linear models for explaining the market value of a subset of 52 companies from the Forbes500 dataset of 1986.
+summary: A final practical on regression analysis, for the course Statistics.
+We compare various linear models for explaining the market value of 52 companies from the Forbes500 1986 dataset.
 tags:
 date: "2022-12-12T00:00:00Z"